Verity Lambert: Legacy

-In the Monty Python's Flying Circus sketch entitled "Buying a Bed", Eric Idle plays a salesman named "Mr Verity" and Graham Chapman plays a salesman named "Mr Lambert".
-This sketch was part of Season 1, Episode 8, "Full Frontal Nudity", which was broadcast on BBC 1 on 7 December 1969.

-In 2000, The Naked Civil Servant, finished fourth in a British Film Institute poll of the 100 Greatest British Television Programmes of the 20th century.
+In 2000, the Lambert productions Doctor Who and The Naked Civil Servant finished third and fourth respectively in a British Film Institute poll of the 100 Greatest British Television Programmes of the 20th century.

-In the 2007 Doctor Who episode "Human Nature", the Doctor (as David Tennant) refers to his parents as "Sydney" and "Verity", a tribute to both Newman and Lambert.
+In the 2007 Doctor Who episode "Human Nature", the Tenth Doctor refers to his parents as "Sydney" and "Verity", a tribute to both Newman and Lambert.
 She is further honoured in the episode "The End of Time" when the Doctor visits the great-granddaughter of Matron Joan Redfern, the human love interest he gave up to reclaim his Time Lord memories in the episode "Human Nature"; the character is named "Verity Newman".
 In the 2007 Christmas special "Voyage of the Damned", a dedication to Lambert was shown before the rolling of the end credits.

-In April 2008, BBC Four aired an evening-long tribute to Lambert's work at the network, including a documentary and repeats of her most popular programs.

-The 2008 DVD release of The Time Meddler contains the last commentary she made before her death, and a short documentary feature, Verity Lambert Obituary, described as, "A concise essay looking back over the career of one of Doctor Whos co-creators."
+In April 2008, BBC Four aired an evening-long tribute to Lambert's work at the network, including a documentary and repeats of her most popular programmes.
+Also that year, the DVD release of The Time Meddler included the last commentary she made before her death, and a short documentary feature, Verity Lambert Obituary, described as "a concise essay looking back over the career of one of Doctor Whos co-creators."

 For Doctor Who's fiftieth anniversary in 2013, the BBC commissioned a drama about the creation of the programme, entitled An Adventure in Space and Time.
 Lambert was played by actress Jessica Raine.

-On 23 July 2014, a blue heritage plaque was unveiled by the Doctor Who Appreciation Society and the Riverside Trust, at Riverside Studios in Hammersmith, London.
+On 23 July 2014, a blue heritage plaque was unveiled by the Doctor Who Appreciation Society and the Riverside Trust, at Riverside Studios in Hammersmith in London.
 The plaque commemorates Lambert at Riverside and elsewhere.
-The plaque was unveiled by her longtime friend and colleague, director Waris Hussein, and the unveiling was attended by many friends and associates from over the years.

-When Riverside Studios was closed for redevelopment later that year the plaque was placed into storage.
-In 2022 it was reinstalled on the exterior of the building and unveiled at a ceremony attended by many people from the world of TV including Waris Hussein, Steven Moffat and Michael Grade (recently appointed Ofcom chair).
+The plaque was unveiled by director Waris Hussein, her longtime friend and colleague, and the unveiling was attended by many friends and associates from over the years.
+When Riverside Studios was closed for redevelopment later that year, the plaque was placed into storage.
+In 2022 it was reinstalled on the exterior of the building and unveiled at a ceremony attended by many people from television, including actors Caroline Quentin, Larry Lamb, Carole Ann Ford and Anna Carteret, writer Lynda La Plante, former Doctor Who producers Philip Hinchcliffe and Steven Moffat, Ofcom chair Michael Grade, and former vision mixer Clive Doig.

+The main family in the children's book series "The Lambert Histories" by Abiah Patterson are named after Verity Lambert.